• Skip to primary navigation

 All of the restaurants are locally owned and operated.
 You won’t find a chain restaurant anywhere in Mexico Beach.

 Killer Seafood has some of the best fish tacos I’ve ever eaten.
-Unfortunately, like many establishments in Mexico Beach, its building was blown away during Hurricane Michael.
+Unfortunately, like many establishments in Mexico Beach, its building was destroyed during Hurricane Michael.
 Now, Killer Seafood operates out of a food truck.

 Mexico Beach, Florida